Lifestyle Changes to Manage Hypertension

 A heart healthy diet helps to keep blood vessels and your heart healthy.
 Proper food choices can decrease the risk of plaque build up in your blood vessels and decrease workload on the heart.

-Aim for a diet low in saturated fat, trans
+Aim for a diet low in saturated fat,

 fat, and cholesterol and rich in